-The Company recognizes an asset related to incremental costs of obtaining a contract with a customer if the Company expects to recover those costs.
-The Company will recognize an asset from costs incurred to fulfill a contract only if such costs relate directly to a contract that the entity can specifically identify, the costs generate or enhance resources of the Company that will be used in satisfying performance obligations in the future, and the costs are expected to be recovered.
+We will recognize an asset from costs incurred to fulfill a contract only if such costs relate directly to a contract that we can specifically identify, the costs generate or enhance resources that we will use in satisfying performance obligations in the future, and the costs are expected to be recovered.
 Any assets recognized related to costs to obtain or fulfill a contract are amortized to selling, general and administrative expense on a systematic basis that is consistent with the transfer to the customer of the goods or services to which the asset relates.

 In substantially all of our business transactions, we incur incremental costs to obtain contracts with customers, in the form of sales commissions.
 We maintain a commission program which rewards our sales representatives for system sales and our employees for system sales and other individual goals.
-Under ASC 606, an asset shall be amortized on a systematic basis that is consistent with the transfer to the customer of the goods or services to which the asset relates.
-However, ASC 606 provides a practical expedient to allow for the recognition of commission expense when incurred if the amortization period of the asset that the entity otherwise would have recognized is one year or less.
-Based on the nature of the Company's contracts with customers, we expense all commissions as incurred based upon the expectation that the amortization period would be one year or less.
+We have elected a practical expedient to allow for the recognition of commission expense when incurred if the amortization period of the asset that the entity otherwise would have recognized is one year or less.
+Based on the nature of our contracts with customers, we expense all commissions as incurred based upon the expectation that the amortization period would be one year or less.

-The Company accounts for shipping and handling activities that occur after control of the related good transfers as fulfillment activities instead of assessing such activities as performance obligations.
+We account for shipping and handling activities that occur after control of the related good transfers as fulfillment activities instead of assessing such activities as performance obligations.